Skip to content

 To do it from Safari you will have to find an existing link on a website that once clicked, it will be recognized as a Universal Link.
 This can be a bit time consuming.

-Alternatively you can also use Frida for this, see the section "Performing URL Requests" for more details.
+Alternatively you can also use Frida for this, see Testing Custom URL Schemes for more details.

 First of all we will see the difference between opening an allowed Universal Link and one that shouldn't be allowed.